The hassles of making your new home comfortable for you and fixing your previous apartment for the new tenant is stressful.

 - Be ready to negotiate.
 Bear in mind that your primary goal is to get rid of your old furniture and other domestic items you no longer need.
 So, be ready to negotiate the offer price because profit is not your primary goal.

-2. Give them away to family and friends
+2. Give stuff away to family and friends

 In a scenario where you are not able to sell some of your unwanted possessions, you should talk to your friends and family members who might love to have them.